pantheon-systems/decoupled-kit-js/web/docs/decoupled-kit-reposistory-overview.md

 ### npm Packages

-To help fetch data, set headers, or style markup from the CMS, we have developed a set of tools that are published to npm.
-These tools are used in the starter kits, and can be imported into your projects if you'd rather start from your own template, but you still want to utilize some of the headless CMS helpers we have developed.
+To help fetch data, set headers, or style markup from the CMS, we have developed a set of open source tools that are published to npm.
+These tools are used in the starter kits, and can be imported into any project.

 Packages can be installed with your node package manager of choice.
 The following example uses `npm` to install `drupal-kit` and `nextjs-kit` as production dependencies in a node project: